Storytime: Gettitng Naked at the Korean Spa

 The truth about being naked

-As my brain was going nuts, I noticed the woman around me where just minding their own business.
+As my brain was going nuts, I noticed the women around me where just minding their own business.
 As the only black person in the room, of course I would stand out.
 But, no one was fixated on me.
 I probably looked weird trying to jump into a pool quickly instead of just walking around calmly… like you’re suppose to do in day spa.

 What I also noticed is how comfortable the other women were about being naked.
 I didn’t get the same sense of panic from the other women around me.
 Obviously there were many more Chinese/Asian women but there also some other (what I can assume as European) women as well.
 I noticed their sense of comfort and ease just talking to one another and enjoying the relaxing environment.